Residential Lease Extensions

 A step-by-step guide.

-This note briefly summarises the steps and timeframe for a residential tenant to extend the long lease of their flat or maisonette under the Leasehold Reform, Housing and Urban Development Act 1993.
+This note briefly summarises the steps and timeframes for a residential tenant to extend the long lease of their flat or maisonette under the Leasehold Reform, Housing and Urban Development Act 1993.
 For tenants, extending a lease comes with the benefit of reducing ground rent to nil (known as a peppercorn rent) and acquiring an additional 90 years on top of the remaining lease term, which will substantially increase the value of the leasehold title.

 Step 1: instructing your team